 We isolated quartz from a whole rock sample using five different methods in order to investigate the cause of contamination.
 The sample selected for this purpose is Caledonian trondhjemite bedrock (Ragnhildstveit et al., 1998) from Utsira, Norway.
-The sample contains significant feldspar, mica, and quartz, making it ideal for use with froth flotation.
+The sample contains significant feldspar, mica and quartz, making it ideal for use with froth flotation.
 The 14C concentration of the sample is irrelevant for the present study; what is important is the ability to observe any potential contamination from the froth flotation procedure.
-Prior to froth flotation, the sample was crushed, milled, sieved (to isolate the 250-500 μm fraction), and magnetically separated.
-Following magnetic separation, quartz was isolated for aliquot 1 without froth flotation via 4 d on a shaker table in 5 % HF/HNO3, followed by 2 d in an ultrasonic bath in 1 % HF/HNO3.
+Prior to froth flotation, the sample was crushed, milled, sieved (to isolate the 250 - 500 μm fraction), and magnetically separated.
+Following magnetic separation, quartz was isolated for aliquot 1 without froth flotation via four days on a shaker table in 5 % HF/HNO3 followed by two days in an ultrasonic bath in 1 % HF/HNO3.
 The ultrasonic bath is not heated, but through continued use reaches ca. 40 °C. Aliquot 1 thus forms a baseline against which the other aliquots are compared.
-Froth flotation was used with aliquots 2 to 5, which were then etched with different acid mixtures (HF and HF/HNO3) and varied agitation methods (shaker table and an ultrasonic bath; Table 1).
-Aliquot 2 spent 2d on the shaker table in 5% HF/HNO3 and 2 d in the ultrasonic bath in 1 % HF/HNO3, which is the minimum duration of etching that all samples receive in our laboratory.
-Aliquot 3 also spent 2 d on the shaker table and 2 d in the ultrasonic bath but was etched in only HF (5% on the shaker table and 1% HF in the ultrasonic bath).
+Froth flotation was used with aliquots 2 to 5, which were then etched with different acid mixtures (HF and HF/HNO3), and varied agitation methods (shaker table and an ultrasonic bath; Table 1).
+Aliquot 2 spent two days on the shaker table in 5 % HF/HNO3 and two days in the ultrasonic bath in 1 % HF/HNO3, which is the minimum duration of etching that all samples receive in our laboratory.
+Aliquot 3 also spent two days on the shaker table and two days in the ultrasonic bath but was etched in only HF (5 % on the shaker table and 1 % HF in the ultrasonic bath).
 Aliquot 3 is essentially our standard procedure but without the inclusion of HNO3.
-Aliquots 4 and 5 were not etched on the shaker table and both spent 2 d in the ultrasonic bath, after which they were visually pure, with the former etched in 1 % HF/HNO3 and the latter etched in 1 % HF.
+Aliquots 4 and 5 were not etched on the shaker table and both spent two days in the ultrasonic bath, after which they were visually pure, with the former etched in 1 % HF/HNO3, and the latter etched in 1 % HF.
 Etching samples until quartz is visually pure is a common procedure used to isolate quartz for cosmogenic nuclide analysis.
 Aliquots 4 and 5 thus represent a feasible minimum duration of etching and were analysed to test if the short duration is sufficient to remove potential contamination.
-A new acid mixture was used with the samples following a set of rinses with ultrapure $18.2 M\Omega$ water such that each aliquot received a new acid mixture once every 24 h.
+A new acid mixture was used with the samples following a set of rinses with ultrapure 18,2 MΩ water, such that each aliquot received a new acid mixture once every 24 hours.